TomCJones/All-you-need/README.md

 2. Emergent web sites were able to get users to create accounts easily.
 3. Users had few secrets that they needed to both remember and maintain.

 Also, the proposed solution was remarkable simple.
 Any programmer could gin up a new web site with full user account control in a matter of hours.
 The result was presented to the users as **Single Sign-On**, an attractive alternate to individual account names and passwords at every website where the user wanted to maintain some context from one access to another.
 Compare this to what happens when a government decides to create a user access control system.
 The downside was that the website got access to your email account and often other identifity information.
+Let's consider how to engage users in a more user-centric solution.

 ## Groups of Users - The Circle